 It is your responsibility to make certain the information reported on the FAFSA is correct.
 If you filed your FAFSA using estimated financial information and corrections are necessary, please make the needed changes when you receive your paper SAR and return to Central Processing Unit for re-processing.

 Our philosophy is to package aid according to federal standards and guidelines with the best interest of the student in mind.
 However, all students receiving assistance from sources other than this office must notify the financial aid office so the necessary adjustments can be made to the student aid package.

 If other campus-based aid is granted after the student receives notification from this office, that student"s aid package will be adjusted accordingly.

-All new borrowers and current borrowers who are not currently set up on direct deposit may do so by going to OSU Office of the Bursar website and log-in using your OKEY username and password.
+All new borrowers and current borrowers who are not currently set up on direct deposit may do so by going to OSU Office of the Bursar website and select the Refunds link on the left menu.
 Direct Deposit is a banking term used to refer to the transfer of funds that are paid directly to your checking or savings account rather than issuing you a paper check.
-Once you sign in to the Bursar website, select Direct Deposit Authorization and enter your banking information to activate this refund option.
-Direct deposit will transfer any overpayment of the Bursar account to your bank account within 48 hours.
+Direct deposit will transfer any refund from your student loans (after tuition and fees have been paid to your bursar account) to your bank account within 48 hours.
 To obtain help with the bursar website please call (918) 594-8320.

 If you choose not to have Direct Deposit, your funds will be delivered by check and may take up to two weeks for delivery.